alexanmtz/alexanmtz/README.md

-### Hi there 👋
+### Hi there 👋, I'm Alexandre Magno, a senior software engineer from Brazil living in Copenhagen

-Here are some ideas to get you started:
+A little about me:

 - 🔭 I’m currently working on Danske Bank
 - 🌱 I’m currently learning TypeScript